 An EIN is an Employer Identification Number.
 EINs are also nine digits, but formatted differently (xx-xxxxxxx).

-How do I know which way to pay someone and how to report it?
+How do I correctly pay someone and report it?

 The decision is up to the person getting paid.
 The service provider will need to complete an IRS Form W-9 and you should use whatever Taxpayer Identification Number (TIN) is provided.